edwink93/Edwin-Project/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
 - It is easier to install easily by having automated configuration.
 Plus, automate configuration will be deployed efficiently without having troubleshooting issues.
-Lastly, it
-saves time than maunally configured.
+Lastly, it   saves time than maunally configured.

 The playbook implements the following tasks:
-- Install 'install-elk.yml
+- Install install-elk.yml
-- Copy to Jump Box using the followign command
+- Copy to Jump Box using the following command
   - scp -i "Ohio_Key.pem" install-elk.yml ec2-user@ec2-18-189-170-152.us-east-2.compute.amazonaws.com:/home/ec2-user
-- Check status of Docker before uising command
+- Check status of Docker before using command
   - sudo service docker status -> To check the status either active or inactive
-  - sudo service docker start -> To start docker
+  - sudo service docker start -> To start docker: "sudo docker pull cyberxsecurity/ansible bash"
+- Open new window for SSH into Jump Box.
+This task will copy keys and install-elk.yml.
+  1. sudo docker ps -> It shows the container id.
+  2. sudo docker cp install-elk.yml <container id>:/root
+  3. sudo docker cp Ohio_key.pem <container id>:/root

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.